cketiel/BrazilianStocks/README.md

 env1\Scripts\activate    # On Windows
 ```

-### 3️⃣ Install required dependencies
+### 3️⃣ Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

-If you don’t have a `requirements.txt` yet, create one manually with:
+If you don’t have a `requirements.txt` yet, create one manually:

 ```bash
 pip install requests pandas